NeutroGe/android_device_lenovo_TB320FC/README.md

 Aroma File manager: doesn't work - not maintained anymore.
 Will probably never work.
 I'll remove it for the next update.

-Accessing display settings: doesn't work - shows accessing "dummy.xml" then crashes to main page.
+Accessing display settings: doesn't work - log shows accessing a "dummy.xml" page then crashes to main page.

 ## Credits & feedback